 5.19.
-Operating personnel should be trained on the foreign material exclusion programme.
+Operating personnel should be trained in the foreign material exclusion programme.
 Observation and reporting of foreign materials should be part of the plant walkdowns conducted by field operators and managers.
-Further recommendations are provided in DS497E [7] and DS497D [6].
+Further recommendations are provided in SSG-73 [6] and SSG-74 [7].